hdelzein/ObjectDetectio_Project/README.md

 ```
 ### Experiments Folder

-This is the default experiments folder structure provided by Udacity:
+This is the default experiments folder structure provided by Udacity on the Desktop enviroment:
 ```
 experiments/
     - pretrained_model/